Big-Biodiversity-Collaborative/SwallowtailClimateChange/docs/onedrive.md

 + Select 'y' to use autoconfig
 + Should open a browser window to login.
 Use UA NetID authentication credentials to log in to OneDrive
-+ When asked for Persmissions, click 'Accept'
++ When asked for Permissions, click 'Accept'
 + For account type, select number corresponding to OneDrive Personal or Business
 + Select '0' for the drive to use
 + Select 'y' to confirm business onedrive location (a URL)